 This verse from the apostle Paul adds some insight to the previous one by Peter.
 Do you want to cast your anxieties on Jesus?
 Then be specific!
 Bring your precise anxiety/care to Jesus in prayer—“by prayer and petition.”

 Makes specific, detailed petitions.
 Don’t just generalize like: “Lord, I need peace.”
 Rather, present your requests to God in some detail.
 For example: “Lord, I’m worried about making the rent next month.
 I’m losing sleep over it.
 Help me.
-Give peace to my heart, and give me the provision to cover the rent, either by reducing my other expenses or increasing my income.”
+Give peace to my mind and heart, and give me the provision to cover the rent, either by reducing my other expenses or increasing my income.”

 Then begin to thank Him for the expected help that you’ve asked Him for.
-The result will be a peace, a rest in your soul, that “transcends all understanding.”
+The result will be an inward peace, a rest in your soul, that “transcends all understanding.”
 When you first came to Jesus in repentance and faith, you became a born-again child of God and experienced “peace with God” (Romans 5:1).
 Now, as His beloved sons and daughters, we can bring to Him in prayer all our cares and worries and can enjoy “the peace of God,” a peace that far surpasses that which our own minds and hearts can generate or even imagine.